Mokkapps/website/src/content/posts/2019-11-21___the-last-guide-for-angular-change_detection-you-will-ever-need/index.md

 #### Trigger Change Detection Manually

 There exist three methods to manually trigger change detections:
 * `detectChanges()` on `ChangeDetectorRef` which runs change detection on this view and its children by keeping the change detection strategy in mind.
-Can be used in combination with `detach()` to implement local change detection checks.
+It can be used in combination with `detach()` to implement local change detection checks.
 * `ApplicationRef.tick()` which triggers change detection for the whole application by respecting the change detection strategy of a component
 * `markForCheck()` on `ChangeDetectorRef` which does **not** trigger change detection but marks all `OnPush` ancestors as to be checked once, either as part of the current or next change detection cycle.
-It will run change detection on marked component even though they are using the `OnPush` strategy.
+It will run change detection on marked components even though they are using the `OnPush` strategy.

 > Running change detection manually is not a hack but you should only use it in reasonable cases